davydantoniuk/bitcoin-data-collector/README.md

-# Bitcoin Price and Crypto News Analysis
+# Bitcoin Price and Crypto News Database

 This project combines Bitcoin price data and news from various crypto websites to create a comprehensive database for analysis.
 The main goals are to summarize news articles, perform sentiment analysis, and explore correlations between Bitcoin prices and crypto news sentiments.